S. Poppo wrote:Hello, I had posted earlier regarding a PhD opportunity that I decided to pass.

 Ana wrote:I think something you need to clarity is what type of job you eventually want in industry.
 You hesitate between doing two masters or a PhD but these degrees lead to very different jobs in industry.
 Once you know what job you want, you'll be able to decide what training will help you get there.

-Users browsing this forum: Michael and 7 guests
+Users browsing this forum: Teresa and 12 guests